300g Risotto Rice

 - Don’t add cold stock!
 This will cool everything down.
 Keep stock at a simmer in a small pan so everything stays hot and cooks evenly.

-- Don’t cook on a low heat, the rice should be at a medium simmer throughout cooking.
+- Don’t cook on low heat, the rice should be at a medium simmer throughout cooking.
 Unless you have all day to cook it…

 - Add the cheese at the very end!
 Adding mascarpone or parmesan to give the risotto a light, silky texture.